k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09d_in_place_masking_implementation.md

 ## In-place Masking Flow

-- Starting with **TDM 9.5** onwards,  the TDM support in-place masking task that update the PII fields on the selected tables.
-The in-place masking flow  receives a list of input parameters from the TDM execution processes and update the table table: replaces the PII values with masking values.
-Duplicate the **UpdateTableByQuery**  flow (located in the TDM_TableLevel LU)  to implement the the customize the in-place masking flow.
+- Starting with **TDM 9.5** onwards,  the TDM supports in-place masking task updates the PII fields on the selected tables.
+The in-place masking flow  receives a list of input parameters from the TDM execution processes and updates the table: replaces the PII values with masking values.
+Duplicate the **UpdateTableByQuery**  flow (located in the TDM_TableLevel LU)  to implement the customization of the in-place masking flow.

 #### In-place Masking Flow - Error Handler